 As online communities are often used at the exploratory phase of research studies, understanding the non-conscious decision-making processes at hand for the consumer can give a level of insight well beyond Q&A style activities in short order.
 Integrating an OMET survey as an activity for consumers in a community allows researchers to understand some of the complex emotions respondents have regarding the research at hand.
 The data can then be leveraged for further probing and lead to unveiling deeper insights than traditional activities often allow.

 One of the advantages of an Insight Community over interviews or focus groups is that respondents are engaged via their phone and computer over a long period of time.
 This makes it an ideal environment to perform some mobile ethnography activities for contextual research.
 Questions and activities can have respondents reporting on their real-life activities offering researchers context for the data collected and helping to frame up their analysis.

 Video can be a powerful medium for researchers to leverage.
 What a respondent may write versus what they may say in a video diary entry can be very different.
 For starters, respondents don’t tire as easily in answering a question and therefore offer more details that may be left out of a written entry.
 Further, researchers can begin to understand the spoken vernacular or slang that is used to describe their brand or product.
 Often respondents filter their words when writing, with video data collection, researchers can offer marketers better insights into how consumers communicate about their brand or product.

-With technology changing at break-neck speed, researchers are gaining access to more insights more quickly.
-Combining technologies can offer an even deeper understanding of a product or brand without adding significant time to a study and maximize the opportunity to learn from your consumers.
+With technology changing at break-neck speed, market researchers are gaining access to more insights more quickly.
+Combining technologies offers an even deeper understanding of a product or brand without adding significant time to a study and maximizes the opportunity to learn from your consumers.